Dikshitajain/userlist/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

+##Add node packages

+Run `npm install` in the terminal to install all packages required for the project to run.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Mongodb add ip address

+To access all data we need to add current ip addresss and make it active.

 ## Code scaffolding